-Known as El Call, this part of Girona in the old town is definitely the most idyllic part of the city as it is well-preserved.
+The Jewish Quarter known as El Call, this part of Girona in the old town is definitely the most idyllic part of the city as it is well-preserved.
 It is also where the cathedral resides and the Jewish History Museum.
-If you want to learn more about the area, we suggest visiting the museum.

 When I first booked our trip to Girona, I wondered why there were so many pictures of this bridge, I had no idea it was called Eiffel Bridge and that it was designed and constructed by Gustave Eiffel.

-That Gustabe Eiffel!
-The creator of the Eiffel Bridge.
+Eiffel That Gustabe Eiffel?
+Sound familiar?
+The creator of the Eiffel Tower.